 – A music site (Deezer, MusicBrainz, Discogs).

-- Corroborate and Confirm
+2. Corroborate and Confirm About the Music Group

 You need to ensure that relevant, authoritative sources confirm the facts you are providing to Google on your Entity Home.
-Google thrives on repetition when it comes to knowledge panels since repetition builds up confidence.
+Google thrives on repetition when it comes to Knowledge Panels since repetition builds up confidence.

-So you need to go to every profile page and article about the music group and fact-correct them to ensure the information they contain tallies with the information you provided on the Entity Home.
+So you need to go to every profile page and article about the music group and fact-correct them to ensure the information they contain confirms with the information you provided on the Entity Home.

 Ideally, every corroborative source you corrected in step 2 should link back to the Entity Home.
 This ensures Google accepts your decision about which webpage it uses as the authoritative reference for facts about the music group.
 It also creates an infinite loop of confirmation that educates Google.